Profile of Txomin Etxaniz

-It is in the latter where we find Txomin Etxaniz, a small and impressive producer of Txakoli wines.
-Txomin Etxaniz is one the region’s most historic winemakers, with a pedigree that stretches back to the 17th century.
-Indeed, ancient documents indicate that an ancestor, Domingo de Etxaniz, was linked to growing vines in Getaria as far back as 1649.
-Since that date, successive generations of the Txueka Etxaniz family have run this beautiful property, tending to 35 hectares of naturally cultivated vineyards, carved into steep terraced slopes overlooking the Bay of Biscay, where apple and pear trees are as feature a much of the landscape as vines.
-Their mission is simple – to make the finest Txakoli around, a wine style largely unknown outside of Spain.
+In the latter, we find Txomin Etxaniz, a small and impressive producer of Txakoli wines.
+Txomin Etxaniz is one of the region’s most historic winemakers, with a pedigree that stretches back to the 17th century.
+Indeed, ancient documents indicate that Domingo de Etxaniz’s ancestor was linked to growing vines in Getaria as far back as 1649.
+Since that date, successive generations of the Txueka Etxaniz family have run this beautiful property, tending to 35 hectares of naturally cultivated vineyards carved into steep terraced slopes overlooking the Bay of Biscay, where apple and pear trees are as much a feature of the landscape as vines.
+Their mission is simple – to make the finest Txakoli, a wine style largely unknown outside of Spain.

 Hard to pronounce and even harder to discover, Txakoli is one of the wine world’s best-kept secrets.
 At its best, this refreshing white wine – made from only the indigenous Hondarrabi Zuri and Hondarrabi Beltza – is delicious, offering a zesty fruit intensity bursting with green, stony mineral characters.
-It deserves pairing with only the finest, freshest seafood – something that is happily found in abundance in the Basque country.
+It deserves pairing with only the finest, freshest seafood, happily found in abundance in the Basque Country.

-Today, Txomin Etxaniz remains one of the finest producers of Txakoli in Spain, in addition to making a vibrant sparkling style and a moreish late-harvest wine that is perfect with foie gras.
+Today, Txomin Etxaniz remains one of the finest producers of Txakoli in Spain, making a vibrant sparkling style and a moreish late-harvest wine perfect with foie gras.
 What sets them apart is the depth, style, and intensity, a quality rarely found in light whites, even the splendid wines of Txakoli.

 Txomin Etxaniz (Txakoli)